Ahmed-Shoushaa/KinD-Cluster/README.md

 # KinD-Cluster
-Deployment off simple node app on KinD Cluster using EC2 and terraform
+Deployment of simple node app on KinD Cluster using EC2 and terraform

 ## To deploy the app locally using docker